Phoebe3663/Zuurix.github.io/_posts/2019-12-28-beyond-the-gate-300-update.md

+---
+layout: post
+title: "Beyond the Gate: Update!
+Journey spells, new progression, and UI improvements"
+date: 2019-12-28
+---

 **Warning:**

 Old save files will not be loaded in this version.
 They are not lost - if you wish you can continue playing in the old version.